savonet/liquidsoap/doc/content/migrating.md

 The default port for the Prometheus metrics exporter has changed from `9090` to `9599`.
 As before, you can change it with `settings.prometheus.server.port := <your port value>`.

+### `source.dynamic`

+Many operators such as `single` and `request.once` have been reworked to use `source.dynamic` as their underlying implementation.

+The operator is now considered usable in production although we urge caution when using it: it is very powerful but can also break things!

+If you were (boldly!) using this operator before, the most important change is that its `set` method has been removed in favor of a unique callback API.

 ## From 2.1.x to 2.2.x

 ### References